 A fracking ban in Scotland?

-The Scottish Government currently has a moratorium on fracking.
+The Scottish government currently has a moratorium on fracking.
 No fracking is taking place whilst the impacts of the industry are assessed.
 In early 2017, ministers announced a public consultation on the issue.
-This follows a proposal by Claudia Beamish MSP to ban onshore fracking and all forms of 'unconventional oil and gas' (UOG) extraction in Scotland.
-Quakers in Britain have backed Claudia Beamish's proposal.
+In March, Quakers in Britain submitted a response to the consultation, calling for a ban on fracking, and for the Scottish government to support renewable, efficient energy instead.
+You can read our response here.

-Scottish Friends can respond to the government consultation on fracking before 31 May 2017.
-Check back soon for more details, or contact Chris Walker, Quakers in Britain (see details below).
+Scottish Friends can respond to the public consultation before 31 May 2017.
+If you have any questions or would like support in responding to the consultation, please contact Chris Walker, Quakers in Britain (see details below).